oracle/oracle-database-operator/README.md

   Note: If the CRD instances are not deleted, and the operator is deleted by using the preceding command, then operator deployment and instance objects (pods, services, PVCs, and so on) are deleted.
 However, if that happens, then the CRD deletion stops responding.
 This is because the CRD instances have properties that prevent their deletion, and that can only be removed by the operator pod, which is deleted when the APIServices are deleted.

-## Docs of the supported Oracle Database configurations
+## Documentation for the supported Oracle Database configurations

 * [Oracle Autonomous Database](https://docs.oracle.com/en-us/iaas/Content/Database/Concepts/adboverview.htm)
 * [Components of Dedicated Autonomous Database](https://docs.oracle.com/en-us/iaas/autonomous-database/doc/components.html)